MhayreeJhaine/TODO-app/README.md

 - If you have both .env and .env.local, Expo prioritizes .env.local.

-- To use production Convex, remove or rename .env.local.
+- To use production Convex, remove .env.local.

 ### 4️⃣ Convex Setup